GordonBGood/elmplus-docs/ElmLangRef.md

 ### **Pattern Matching**

 Pattern Matching, which is called destructuring in some languages, can be used in three places as follows:  in the arguments for functions to determine the field values of complex types (only if there is only one constructor as otherwise it is not **Total** meaning all cases covered), as a `let` left hand side with the same condition as to single Constructor, or its most common use as a `case ... of` target where all Constructor possibilities can be covered by using multiple pattern matches in multiple case targets.
-Any given pattern can have a `as` suffix to provide a name for the argument of the entire pattern if it matches.
+Any given pattern can have an `as` suffix to provide a name for the entire pattern "term" if it matches.
+Note that a set of round brackets/parentesis with nothing inside is a valid pattern match for the "Unit" Type and that also that a set of round brackets/parentesis surrounding a single Pattern "term" only separates out the Pattern "term" (optionally including an `as` alias) as a valid Pattern "term"; neither of these are cases of "Tuple Pattern's" as per the following category.

 #### **Tuple Pattern Matching**